david-rockwood/fimpad/README.md

 ---

+## Spellcheck safety for very large files

+Spellcheck snapshots are capped at 200,000 characters by default.
+When a longer region is detected—such as an extremely long single paragraph—FIMpad now falls back to scanning only the visible viewport plus a buffer to avoid crashes.
+You can adjust the cap via the `spellcheck_max_chars` setting in `config.json` if you routinely work with much larger selections.

+---

 ## Overview

 FIMpad is an AI sandbox and a text editor.
 The text editor is the interface to the LLM.
 AI text generation happens in regular text files, and sessions can be saved to and resumed from a text file.
 You can do completion or FIM (Fill In the Middle) generation at any point in a text file.